VAANI: Capturing the language landscape for an inclusive digital India: The Dataset

 \section{The Dataset}

 VAANI is an India-representative multimodal, multilingual dataset.
 It contains audio recordings collected along with the images shown to the speakers, and where available, the corresponding transcriptions.
-Each speaker was presented with an image and asked to describe it in their own words, enabling the creation of aligned image–speech–text triplets.

-Phase 1 and Phase 2 of the dataset include data collected from 165 districts across the country, covering 109 languages.
-It comprises 24,009,427 audio segments collected from 158,441 speakers recorded in response to 289,838 images, with a total audio duration of approximately 31,270 hours.
-From this collection, 2,067 hours of audio have been manually transcribed, with transcription data distributed nearly evenly across the 165 districts, ensuring balanced geographic representation.
+Each speaker was presented with an image and asked to state what comes to their mind in their own words, allowing for the creation of aligned image–speech–text triplets.
+The dataset includes data collected from 165 districts across the country, covering 105 languages.
+It comprises 24,009,427 audio segments collected from 158,441 speakers recorded in response to 289,838 images, with a total audio duration of approximately 31,255 hours.
+From this collection, 2,043 hours of audio have been manually transcribed, with transcription data distributed nearly evenly across the 165 districts, ensuring balanced geographic representation.
+The data has been collected from 165 districts across 28 states and 3 union territories in India.